boltgolt/boltobserv/README.md

 ### Advanced player dots

 Just like in the default CSGO radar, players are represented as dots.
-Every dot has its observer slot number on it.
+Every dot has its observer slot number on top of it.

-The type of bots displayed by Boltobserv:
+The type of dots displayed by Boltobserv:

 | Dot                                    | Type              | Description                                                                                                          |
 |----------------------------------------|-------------------|----------------------------------------------------------------------------------------------------------------------|